jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-8.png">
 </details>

-9. As a user, I want to be able to exit the app.
+9. As a user, I want to be able to remove items from my order.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |